-Biden, congressional leaders to meet Tuesday for talks on raising the debt limit
+Debt ceiling: McCarthy says ‘no progress’ ahead of talks Tuesday with Biden

 “I voted for tougher aid programs that’s in the law now, but for Medicaid it’s a different story,” he said.
 “And so I’m waiting to hear what their exact proposal is.”

-Administration officials said the talks among staff had so far been productive after Biden and the leaders — House Speaker Kevin McCarthy, R-Calif., House Democratic leader Hakeem Jeffries of New York, Senate Majority Leader Chuck Schumer of New York and Senate Republican leader Mitch McConnell of Kentucky — ended their first meeting last Tuesday without a breakthrough.
+Administration officials said the talks among staff had so far been productive after Biden and the leaders — McCarthy of California, House Democratic leader Hakeem Jeffries of New York, Senate Majority Leader Chuck Schumer of New York and Senate Republican leader Mitch McConnell of Kentucky — ended their first meeting last Tuesday without a breakthrough.

 The president described that Oval Office session as “productive” even though McCarthy said later he “didn’t see any new movement” toward resolving the stalemate.
 White House and congressional aides have been in talks since Wednesday.